Skip to content

 • Outpatient care centers

-How to become an Ophthalmic Nurse
+How to become an ophthalmic nurse

-Get an Associate’s Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN)
+Get an Associate’s Degrees in Nursing (ADN) or Bachelor of Science in Nursing (BSN).

 Take elective courses in anatomy, physiology, and diseases of the eye.